 1) Establish business goals:

-the first step is to set clear business goals like streamlining vendor management for improving efficiencies, ensuring that contract agreement terms are mutually beneficial, and managing and controlling costs.
+The first step is to set clear business goals like streamlining vendor management to improve efficiencies, ensuring that contract agreement terms are mutually beneficial, and managing and controlling costs.
 The main intent of setting business goals is to gain a complete understanding of buyer and vendor roles.
 Once business goals are set, the next step is to share them with vendors and prospects.
 Knowledge of your business goals aids vendors in forecasting business needs and inventory fluctuations.

 2) Locating and choosing vendors:

-complete evaluation of every vendor prospect on the basis of experience, quality commitment, resources, and track record is performed while choosing the vendor.
-The choice of the vendor must be aligned with business goals and KPIs.
+complete evaluation of every vendor prospect based on experience, quality commitment, resources, and track record is performed while choosing the vendor.
+The choice of vendor relations must be aligned with business goals and KPIs.
 Vendors that are most capable of fulfilling your business objectives.
 Once the vendor is chosen, the next step is to establish strategic vendor relationships.
 Buyers must focus on forging long-term strategic vendor management.

 3) Risk assessment:

-every vendor prospect should be scrutinized for compliance and transparency in key metrics like on-time delivery rates, total annual spend, and aggravated risk assessments.
+Every vendor prospect should be scrutinized for compliance and transparency in key metrics like on-time delivery rates, total annual spending, and aggravated risk assessments.

 4) Contract negotiation:

-the buyer should reach mutually beneficial contract terms and agree upon risk KPIs for monitoring performance.
+The buyer should reach mutually beneficial contract terms and agree upon vendor risk KPIs for monitoring performance.
 To reach mutually agreeable terms, vendors’ business objectives also must be known.
-The vendor’s business model must be studied in order to understand how a mutually beneficial contract can be drawn between the two parties.
+The vendor’s business model must be studied to understand how a mutually beneficial contract can be drawn between the two parties.

 5) Onboarding suppliers: